altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - When closing and re-opening phone, revive uploads that were not finished (Mono)

 - Uploaded
    - Search view (copy the other one) (Tom) => I'll do it after finishing 'Add Tags' tasks, since most of that work will impact this view.
    - Dynamize *everything* (Mono)

 - General
    - Redirect in the same way everywhere and use strings, not imported views at the top.
 Also rename view ids (on some views only) to keep things short
+   - Move utility functions from constants to toolsService